enemonsieur/offis_repo/PROJECTS/Awesome Content Creation/Content plan Sustain focus.md

 30. Circle of productivity.
 Short film - finish back getting back on day 1.
 Better habits
 31. Stop starting 100%
 	1. One of the biggest mistake I made in my learning journey whether it was learning a new skill like graphic design or learning to code, was to go all in directly.
 I'd create a 30 day plan, list my ressources, and get to owrk 4 5 hours a day.
 Once I was learning character animation and I remember spending 5 hours the first days, may be 3ish the second.
 And then black out.
 I'd just miss more and more day, and a "valid" excuse would come, and I'd dish it out.
 But the reality is that, I felt... disgusted  by
+32. The worst error I made to deep work on my projects.
+	1. If doing online course, working on book app, thesis, Basically if you need serious hours of uninterrupted focus to do something that's hard and imprevisible
+	2. Start by the  rest.
+		1. Rest aren't leisure activity.
+ACtive rest is stopping at 5pm.
+Reading a book that's not addictive.
+Calling family, doing nothing.
+Meditating.
+Doing the activities that energize you.
+Going to the gym.
+And how ever you feel like you didn't work enough, still do them

 RESSOURCES:
 https://alifeofproductivity.com/10-productivity-lessons-working-90-hour-weeks/